Updated July 7, 2023

 Introduction to GIMP Change Background Color

-Step 1: First we will need some stock images which you can download from any stock image sites like Unsplash or pixels.
+Step 1: First, we will need some stock images, which you can download from any stock image site like Unsplash or Pixels.

-Step 2: Let’s start by opening an image by going in the file menu then open or press Ctrl + O
+Step 2: Let’s start by opening an image by going into the file menu, then open or press Ctrl + O

-Step 3: Then navigate to the downloaded image and open in GIMP
+Step 3: Then navigate to the downloaded image and open it in GIMP

-Step 4: If asked to convert to RGB Working space then convert it.
-In this case, this image already has a color profile embedded in it which will be mapped to GIMP built-in sRGB space.
+Step 4: If asked to convert to RGB Working space, then convert it.
+In this case, GIMP will map the color profile embedded in the image to its built-in sRGB space when you open it.

-Step 6: Then use the foreground select tool and make sure feather edges is on with some radius to it which helps the things to blend into one another.
-Now make a rough outline of your subject which is our foreground and it will help us to separate it from the background.
+Step 6: Then use the foreground select tool and make sure the feather edges are on with some radius to it which helps the things to blend into one another.
+Now make a rough outline of your subject which is our foreground, and it will help us to separate it from the background.

-Step 7: Now we can change the size of the brush and the draw mode to draw foreground.
-Then roughly draw over on the subject it is not needed to be perfect.
-If the drawing is blue then you might have selected the background accidentally so make sure foreground mode is selected.
-Then make sure that the engine is Mattin Levin and the levels and active levels are set as shown and once you are ready hit the enter key and you will see the algorithm compute the pixels to separate the foreground from the background.
+Step 7: Now, we can change the size of the brush and the draw mode to draw the foreground.
+Then roughly draw over the subject.
+It is not needed to be perfect.
+If the drawing is blue, then you might have selected the background accidentally, so make sure the foreground mode is selected.
+Then make sure that the engine is Mattin Levin and the levels and activity levels are set as shown once you are ready, hit the enter key, and you will see the algorithm compute the pixels to separate the foreground from the background.

 Step 9: You can zoom and draw on the area of the subject which you want to include in the foreground.
-The selection area can be cleaned in the next step so don’t worry to make it perfect.
+The selection area can be cleaned in the next step, so don’t worry about making it perfect.
 Then hit the enter key to make the selection.

-Step 11: Now a selection is made in the path panel and then deselect the selection by pressing Ctrl + Shift + A. Then make the path visible from the path panel so you will be able to select it with path tool.
+Step 11: Now, a selection is made in the path panel, and then deselect the selection by pressing Ctrl + Shift + A. Then make the path visible from the path panel so you will be able to select it with the path tool.

-Step 12: Now use path tool or press B and then select the path which will be indicated by the hand icon when hovered above the selection of path.
+Step 12: Now use the path tool or press B and then select the path, which will be indicated by the hand icon when hovered above the selection of the path.
 You can see how many nodes it takes for the selection.

-Step 13: Once the path is selected you can make some fine adjustments by dragging the nodes.
-If you click ctrl and drag the point it will create a handle.
-If you click ctrl and click the line segment a node will be created.
+Step 13: To make fine adjustments to the selected path, you can drag the nodes.
+If you click ctrl and drag the point, it will create a handle.
+If you click ctrl and click the line segment, a node will be created.

 Step 14: Then add a layer mask.

-Step 15: Initialize it to selection and add.
+Step 15: Initialize it to select and add.

-Step 17: Then make sure that the background and foreground color are set to default values and then paint using the paintbrush tool.
-Black will hide and white will show.
-Make sure to reduce the brush hardness.
+Step 17: Ensure that the background and foreground colors are set to their default values in GIMP.
+Black will hide, and white will show.
+Make sure to reduce the brush’s hardness.

-Step 18: Then we will create a new layer from the layers panel and drag it at below the first layer.
+Step 18: Then, we will create a new layer from the layers panel and drag it below the first layer.

-Step 19: Then create a radial gradient using any two-color.
-By using the gradient tool and you can also swap color.
+Step 19: Then, create a radial gradient using any two-color.
+By using the gradient tool and you can also swap colors.
 Adjust the gradient as you want.

-Step 20: Next we have changed one of the colors in the gradient.
+Step 20: Next, we changed one of the colors in the gradient.

 Step 21: We can also add some shadows to create a realistic effect.
-For that first, we will go to the path panel and select the selection and click path to selection which will give us the selection of the subject.
+For that, first, we will go to the path panel and select the selection and click the path to select, which will give us the selection of the subject.

 Step 24: Then use the move tool to offset it a bit and then drag the shadow layer below the main layer.
 Then we will make it look realistic using Gaussian Blur.